iTwin/itwinjs-core/docs/learning/ECSQLTutorial/ClassFilter.md

 > **Try it yourself**
 >
-> *Goal:* Returns elements only if it's either of type GeometricElement3d, GeometricElement2d, or any of their sub-classes
+> *Goal:* Returns elements only if it's either of class GeometricElement3d, GeometricElement2d, or any of their sub-classes
 >
 > *ECSQL*
 >